"If the effects of exercise could be bottled it would be the medicine of the century" ... but, it only works 'if people take the pill'

 - Develop (and collate) on-line and offline resource materials

 - Develop a process for accurate signposting to PA opportunities

 - Develop a hub for staff to share experiences and best practice and for evaluation and measurement of impact

 - Ensure integration and use of resources already available (Moving Medicine, MECC, Clinical Champions for example).

 - Original Funding Bid Summary (Powerpoint, 2.3 Mb)

 - Full Sport England Workforce Innovation Funding Bid (MS Word, 92 Kb)

 We are delighted to announce the appointment of Casey Dunlop as the Programme Manager for Active Medicine.
-Casey will start on the 30th Sep 2019.
+Casey joined the team on the 30th Sep 2019.
 Although she is employed by GBA she will mainly be based with our partner organisation, Active Oxfordshire in Kidlington.